angular/angular/aio/content/guide/schematics-for-libraries.md

   * The `url()` method reads source files from your filesystem, relative to the schematic.
   * The `applyTemplates()` method receives an argument of methods and properties you want make available to the schematic template and the schematic filenames.
 It returns a `Rule`.
 This is where you define the `classify()` and `dasherize()` methods, and the `name` property.
   * The `classify()` method takes a value and returns the value in title case.
 For example, if the provided name is `my service`, it is returned as `MyService`
   * The `dasherize()` method takes a value and returns the value in dashed and lowercase.
-For example, if the provided name is MyService, it is returned as `my-service.
+For example, if the provided name is MyService, it is returned as `my-service`.
   * The `move` method moves the provided source files to their destination when the schematic is applied.

 1. Finally, the rule factory must return a rule.